The expert care team at the Ohio State Pancreas Clinic can evaluate and manage complex patients with pancreatic disorders.

-- Treatment for complications of pancreatic diseases, including exocrine pancreatic insufficiency and pancreatic duct stones
+- Complications of pancreatic diseases, including exocrine pancreatic insufficiency and pancreatic duct stones

 - Medical evaluation for total pancreatectomy (removal of the pancreas) and autologous islet cell transplant (TPIAT - implantation of the patient’s own pancreatic islet cells)

-- A multi-specialty clinic for those with known or suspected pancreatic cancer
+- Pancreatic cancer (a multi-specialty clinic for those with known or suspected pancreatic cancer)

 Meet our Pancreas Clinic team:

-- Phil Hart, MD, Director, Section of Pancreatic Disorders
+- Phil Hart, MD - Medical Pancreatology, Director, Section of Pancreatic Disorders

-- Darwin Conwell, MD, MS, Director, Division of GHN
+- Darwin Conwell, MD, MS - Medical Pancreatology, Director, Division of GHN

-- J. Royce Groce, MD, MPH, Medical Director of Endoscopy
+- Jeffery Groce, MD, MPH - Advanced Endoscopy, Medical Director of Endoscopy

 - Ask your primary care physician to download, complete and send this referral form to the Ohio State Pancreas Clinic

 Ohio State Wexner Medical Center is the only adult center in Ohio to be recognized as a Pancreas Center of Excellence, as designated by the National Pancreas Foundation.